MirrorNetworking/Mirror/doc/Guides/Communications/RemoteActions.md

 ## Arguments to Remote Actions

-The arguments passed to commands and ClientRpc calls are serialized and sent over the network.
+The arguments passed to ServerRpc and ClientRpc calls are serialized and sent over the network.
 You can use any [supported mirror type](../DataTypes.md).

 Arguments to remote actions cannot be sub-components of game objects, such as script instances or Transforms.